UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/iteration.md

 ## For loop

-The final looping construct is the 'for loop' especially useful when you know how many times you want to repeat a block of code.
+The final looping construct is the 'for loop', which is a compact and (marginally) safer form of the while loop.
+It is especially useful when you want to repeat a block of code a number of times.

 | TASK | 207-looping-N-times |
 | - | - |